Australian Oil Rig Fire in 2015

 The AS1851 maintenance process is divided into four stages.
 The first stage involves the inspection of fire protection systems and equipment to ascertain their effectiveness.
 The second stage deals with the collection, recording and storage all the relevant information.
 Stage three entails informing the relevant people about an incident as well as developing and implementing the necessary countermeasures, which should appear before or at the beginning of the next maintenance schedule.
 Stage four, which is the final stage, involves producing an annual report that covers all the activities in the preceding stages.
 This report may include missed tests as well as outstanding rectification work.
 It is worth noting that, if a fire protection system was decommissioned, this would lead to a failed condition report.

 The Esso oil rig fire disaster highlighted the need for fire safety procedures at work sites.
 Crucially, such producers must cover fire protection systems and equipment contained in the Australian Standard AS1851-2005.
-For more information about fire safety, contact FCF today.
+You can also check this site.